Paillier cryptosystem: Electronic cash

 Another feature named in paper is the notion of self-blinding.
 This is the ability to change one ciphertext into another without changing the content of its decryption.
 This has application to the development of ecash, an effort originally spearheaded by David Chaum.
 Imagine paying for an item online without the vendor needing to know your credit card number, and hence your identity.
 The goal in both electronic cash and electronic voting, is to ensure the e-coin (likewise e-vote) is valid, while at the same time not disclosing the identity of the person with whom it is currently associated.

+Electronic auction

+The Paillier cryptosystem plays a crucial role in enhancing the security of electronic auctions.
+It prevents fraudulent activities such as dishonest auctioneers and collusion between bidders and auctioneers who manipulate bids.
+By ensuring the confidentiality of actual bidding values while revealing auction results, the Pailler cryptosystem successfully promotes fair practices.

 Threshold cryptosystem

-The homomorphic property of Paillier cryptosystem is sometime used to build Threshold ECDSA signature.
+The homomorphic property of Paillier cryptosystem is sometimes used to build Threshold ECDSA signature.